Azure-Samples/cargotracker-liberty-aks/README.md

 It takes more than 10 minutes to finish the deployment.
 The Open Liberty Operator is running in namespace `default`.

-If you are using Azure Cloud Shell, and the terminal is disconnected, run source <path-to>/cargotracker/.scripts/setup-env-variables.sh to set the variables.
+If you are using Azure Cloud Shell, and the terminal is disconnected, run `source <path-to>/cargotracker/.scripts/setup-env-variables.sh` to set the variables.

 ### Create an Azure Database for PostgreSQL instance

-Use `az postgres server create` to provision a PostgreSQL instance on Azure.
+While the previous command runs, use `az postgres server create` to provision a PostgreSQL instance on Azure.
 The data server allows access from Azure Services.

 ```bash
 az postgres server create \